antonovpage/goldapple_parser/README.md

 # goldapple_parser
-Web scrapping Gold Apple goods and price
+Web scrapping Gold Apple goods and price and save info in Excel file.

 This repository has a parser for parsing product names og Gold Apple (https://goldapple.ru/) and their prices.